TESSI-VERDE-TECH GROUP JV

 - Development and support of specialised livestock and farming process integration, introducing high-yield carcass boutique beef cattle and goat industries,

 - Development of poly-species desert freshwater and saline aquaculture and coastal mariculture,

 - Development of value adding individual and community empowerment and micro/macro business and integration through integrated management processes support and specialised ecological, environmental and societal integration mechanisms.

-The Earth Sustaining Sciences Polyculture Permaculture Agriculture Advancing system utilises local proven and developed introduced on-site nursery crop stock.
+The Earth Sustaining Sciences Institute Polyculture SymECulture Agriculture Advancing system utilises local proven and developed introduced on-site nursery crop stock.
 Bahrain has a learned community of specialists in these areas and the opportunity to deliver minimum change for maximum benefit agricultural approaches is significant.
 This initial stock profile contains in excess of one hundred and fifty (150) environmentally and commercially suited species or hybrids.
 The systems designs are globally proven in many climates, specifically desert climates.
 The systems deliver micro to macro plot agriculture focused upon varied designs, however, in the Bahrain Southern Governate Central Valley a system of interlinking circles of agriculture are considered as the baseline design utilizing the fractals design methodology.
 This permits multiple systematic growing pattern integration for rotating symbiotic polyculture cropping.

 WATER SOLUTIONS SYSTEMS

 - WATER DESALINATION SOLUTIONS